Table of Contents

 After six days in Phuket, Thailand we made it to Bali, Indonesia on Saturday, April 20.
 Bali has always been one of my dream destinations, so I was stoked to visit!
 I spent my first three days in Bali at a resort in Seminyak with the same girls I went to Thailand with and eventually met up with my friends from Sydney.
-This blog post is going to cover the perfect itinerary for 9 days in Bali!
+This blog post is going to cover the the ultimate 10 days in Bali itinerary!

 We arrived in Bali early this morning and checked into Puri Saron Resort on Seminyak beach.
 We spent our day relaxing by the pool and enjoying the local beach.
 Seminyak is the main tourist hub in Bali, and has become westernized with Australian-inspired boutiques and cafes.
 There are many resorts and villa options here, making it a great home-base for any trip.

 Day Two: Canggu

 Today we took a taxi north to Canggu, a part of Bali known for its shops, cafes, and beaches.
 We spent the day strolling through the shops and getting pampered at Jet Black Ginger.
 Since it was Sunday, there was a deal where we could bring a friend to the spa and pay half price.
 My gel pedicure was $12 USD!
 This spa also does massages, facials, and hair, so be sure to check it out if you’re in Bali.